 What made you want to start skating?
 How did you first discover it?

-One day I was in St. Petersburg, Russia and I saw skaters, who were so fast, gliding across the streets.
-From that day on, I knew I badly wanted to become a skater too.
-At first I just wanted to feel the speed beneath my feet and use my skates to quickly get me around the city.
-Then I started researching skating, and found information about freestyle slalom.
+One day, I was in St. Petersburg, Russia, and I saw skaters who were so fast, gliding across the streets.
+From that day on, I knew I wanted to become a skater, too.
+At first, I just wanted to feel the speed beneath my feet and use my skates to get around the city quickly.
+Then, I started researching skating and found information about freestyle slalom.
 I was so surprised by the beauty and technique of that sport.
-My belief was that too be really good at that type of skating you had to start training, like in ice-skating, with a coach from early childhood.
-But when I bought my first pair of skates I decided to try freestyle slalom to see how I would like it, never expecting that one day I would be taking part in competitions
+I believed that too be good at that type of skating, you had to start training, like in ice skating, with a coach from early childhood.
+But when I bought my first pair of skates, I decided to try freestyle slalom to see how I would like it, never expecting that one day I would participate in competitions.

 In Shanghai, China.
 Photo by Alex Shu.